MileHacker Logo

 Discount Cards and Passes

 • VRR Tickets: For public transport, consider 24-hour or 48-hour tickets for multiple journeys.
-These contain unlimited travel within your chosen zone and are more economical than single tickets.
+These contain unlimited travel inside your chosen zone and are more economical than single tickets.
 Group tickets (up to 5 people) carry even better value.

 • RuhrTOPCard: For extensive exploration of the entire Ruhr Area, the RuhrTOPCard contains free or reduced entry to many attractions.
 More beneficial for residents or frequent visitors.